13 Apr You Can Take Blockchain Courses Even If You Didn’t Study Computer Science

 Daunting but doable

 We will not sugar coat anything.
 Understanding blockchain is a bit daunting, but it’s doable, even if you didn’t study computer science.
-Taking up blockchain courses can actually be a bit adventurous because the technology is quickly evolving and may soon change many aspects in financial transactions, contract execution, and even data protection and privacy.
+Taking up blockchain courses can actually be a bit adventurous because the technology is quickly evolving and may soon change many aspects of financial transactions, contract execution, and even data protection and privacy.
 Imagine what it was like when first looking at the World Wide Web in 1995; at that time, could you have imagined how far the Internet would affect humanity’s daily life?

 So, if you want to learn about blockchain technology, here are things you can do.